LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 <br></br>

-<strong>A philosophy question:</strong> Do we want generality for AI?
-A superhero agent save the world?
+<strong>A philo question:</strong> Do we really want generality for AI?
+A superhero agent to save the world?
 Or diverse agents living together? :D

 {{< /sidenote >}}